How to do the perfect House Clearance

 b) Call your local council to arrange a bulky waste collection.
 This should be quite cheap but the downsides are that it will typically take at least a couple of weeks to arrange, will be limited to a maximum number of items (and not real rubbish), and all of the stuff needs to be put outside the property (as they don’t collect from inside).

 c) Hire a skip.
 Skips are charged at a flat rate and require a skip permit if parked on the road.
 You need to the loading all yourself.
-Prices vary widely dependent on where you are in the UK – but £170 (incl VAT) for a 6 cubic yard skip is probably a fair benchmark.
+Prices vary widely depending on where you are in the UK – but £170 (inc VAT) for a 6 cubic yard skip is probably a fair benchmark.
 In addition, you will need to pay for a skip permit (if the skip has to be parked on the road) and, depending on the street, a parking bay suspension.
 Googling ‘skip hire [your region]’ is the easiest way to find a local skip hire company.

 d) Use a professional house clearance and junk removal company like AnyJunk.
 Their house clearance rates are similar to hire a skip without the cost of a permit.
 They charge according to the amount of junk cleared – so you don’t need to guess the exact volume perfectly- and their rates include all loading and sweep-up.
-They turn up in two hour arrival windows and reuse and recycle wherever possible, including passing on reusable items to Oxfam and the British Heart Foundation.
+They turn up in two-hour arrival windows and reuse and recycle wherever possible, including passing on reusable items to Oxfam and the British Heart Foundation.

 5) And finally, don’t forget…